thingsboard/thingsboard.github.io/docs/trendz/anomaly/build.md

 ### Model Properties

-#### Clusterization Settings
+#### Clustering Settings

 These settings define which clustering algorithm will be used to detect anomalies in your telemetry data, and how it will work.

-- **Clustering Algorithm:** Choose how the data will be grouped into clusters.
+- **Cluster Algorithm:** Choose how the data will be grouped into clusters.
 Points that don’t fit well into any group will be considered anomalies.
   Supported methods:
   - **K-Means:** Splits data into a fixed number of groups.
 Anomalies are points far from their group center.
     **Use when:** Data is clean, consistent, and you know how many clusters to expect.